Couleslaw/Project-L/docs/UserDocs/index.md

 There are two kinds of puzzles - white and black.
 White puzzles are easier to solve and in general give less points but better pieces.
 Black puzzles are more difficult, but they give you a lot of points.

 There are always 4 white and 4 black puzzles available to take and you can be solving up to 4 puzzles at the same time.
-When you take a puzzle, the column is automatically refilled with a new puzzle.
+When you take a puzzle, the column is automatically refilled with a new puzzle from the corresponding deck.

-When the black deck is emptied (its number reaches 0), the end of the game is triggered.
+When the black deck is emptied, the end of the game is triggered.
 The players finish the current round and then play one final round.

 If you have an unfinished puzzle at the end of the game, its points will count as negative.
 You don't want that.
 Luckily, you can try to fix this.
 After the game ends, each player can perform finishing touches on their unfinished puzzles.
 During this phase, you can place as many pieces as you want, but you cannot take any new pieces.
 If you finish a puzzle, you don't get any reward and the used pieces are not returned to you, however, you prevent the negative points from being counted.
 This, of course, has a catch - placing a piece during finishing touches is not free, but costs you 1 point for every piece.